-A premarital agreement is one made between prospective spouses in contemplation of marriage to be effective on marriage.
-Key points regarding premarital agreements are:
+A premarital agreement (a prenup) is one made between prospective spouses in contemplating marriage to be effective on marriage.
+Key points regarding premarital contracts are:

 - A premarital agreement must be in writing and signed by the parties.

 - Among other things, a premarital agreement may address the rights and obligations of the parties in the property they own, the property they will acquire in the future, and the disposition of property on death or divorce.